 Living with Ease: The Mindful Way to Dissolve Stress – Do you feel frayed, frazzled, or fried far too often?
 This program from Sandra Pawula of “Always Well Within” is a complete road map to dispel stress and prevent it from overpowering you again.
-The self-study format allows you to start anytime and move at your own stress-free pace, without the pressure of daily e-mails or group participation.
+The self-study format allows you to move at your own stress-free pace, without the pressure of daily e-mails or group participation.
 You will receive 30 carefully crafted lessons in one, easy to open PDF file.

 Books on Shopping Psychology & Ethics: